ncail/noaa-lighthouse-problem/README.md

 ## Output

-The program can generate four different types of reports based on the data analysis:
+The program can generate four different types of reports based on the data analysis, listed below.
+All output files are written to `generated_files` unless specified otherwise in `config.json` (see [Configuration](#configuration)) or by command line argument (see [Running the program](#running-the-program)).

 - **Metrics summary**
-   - Contains a table of metrics and statitsics per year of the data, and lists the parameters of the configuration file used.
+   - Contains a table of metrics and statitsics per year of the data, and lists the configuration options used.
-   - Text file with file name `[base file name]_metrics_summary.txt`.
+   - Text file with file name `[base_filename]_metrics_summary.txt`.

 - **Metrics detailed**
-   - Contains a comparison table between the primary and reference data and details about the metrics such as the start/end dates of the minimum/maximum offsets and offsets meeting the configured duration threshold.
+   - Contains (for each year) statistics on the primary and reference data similarity, details about the metrics such as the start/end dates of the minimum/maximum offsets, and a list of the start dates/end dates/durations for datum shifts meeting the configured duration threshold.
-   - Text file with filename `[base_file_name]_metrics_detailed.txt`
+   - Text file with filename `[base_filename]_metrics_detailed.txt`.

 - **Temporal shifts summary**
-   - Contains a table listing the unique temporal shifts and datum shifts found per year of data
+   - Contains a table listing the unique temporal shifts and datum shifts found per year of data.
+   - CSV file with filename `[base_filename]_temporal_shifts_summary.csv`.

 - **Annotated raw data**
+    - A complete table of the raw primary and reference series data, annotated with the corresponding datum shift and temporal shift for each data point.
+    - CSV file with filename `[base_filename]_annotated_raw_data.csv`.

 ## Requirements

 Python 3.x<br>